tamelabe/PostgreSQL_bootcamp/README.md

 | ------ | ------ |
 | You can see a graphical presentation of the deadlock situation on a picture.
 Looks like a “christ-lock” between parallel sessions. | ![D08_12](misc/images/D08_12.png) |

-Please write any SQL statement with any isolation level (you can use default setting) on the `person` table to reproduce this deadlock situation.
+Please write any SQL statement with any isolation level (you can use default setting) on the `pizzeria` table to reproduce this deadlock situation.